VeriHealth — True Health Discernment

 Why This Team

 Medical misinformation is not a knowledge problem.
-It is a structural one: the framework required to evaluate health information well has never been part of general education, never been equally distributed, and nothing has replaced it.
+It is a structural one: the ability to evaluate health information well has never been part of general education, never been equally distributed, and nothing has replaced it.
 VeriHealth's founding team was assembled specifically around that gap.
 Every member is fluent in at least one of the languages the gap produces: medical, public health, health communication, and the languages of the communities most affected.

 The founding insight was simple and serious: people who speak medical language and can hear misinformation as distortion have an obligation that those who cannot do so do not share.
 VeriHealth was founded by people who heard it, and decided that hearing it without acting on it was no longer acceptable.